Italy's 'first' partisan set on path to sainthood

 12 Giugno 2019

 Genoa, June 12 - Italy's 'first' WWII partisan, Aldo Gastaldi, has been set on the path towards sainthood.
 Genoa Archbishop Angelo Bagnasco on Wednesday kicked off the cause for Gastaldi's beatification and canonisation.
-Gastaldi, whose nom de guerre was Bisagno after the river running through Genoa, died falling from a truck in May 1945 at the age of 23, shortly after Italy was freed from the Germans.
-There was speculation at the time, which has since been squashed, that he was assassinated by the Communist partisans he had fought with.
+Gastaldi, whose nom de guerre was Bisagno after the river running through Genoa, was killed by the Germans in May 1945 at the age of 23.
 He was the leader of the Resistance movement in the Genoa area.
 Gastaldi was named "first partisan of Italy" shortly after the war. photo: Bagnasco

 Lascia il tuo commento